Court Reporting Programs at Five Towns College

 Court Reporting Program

-Candidates for admission to this program meet with court reporting Faculty members who are seasoned court reporters.
-The Faculty consider candidates for the program to assure that there are no obstacles preventing the student from successfully completing the program.
+Candidates for admission to this program meet with court reporting faculty members who are seasoned court reporters.
+The faculty consider candidates for the program to assure that there are no obstacles preventing the student from successfully completing the program.
 They will further explain the discipline needed to complete the academic courses as well as the amount of time that must be dedicated to the practice of machine shorthand.
 The faculty is charged with identifying future academic course of actions, advisement, or retesting if necessary.
 The faculty also handles appeals from students that have exceeded maximum time frame and wish to continue in the program in a non-matriculated status.

 In addition to the regular standards for admission to Five Towns College, Court Reporting applicants must

-- Demonstrate through an interview with an admissions representative, an understanding of and interest in a program of study.
+• Demonstrate through an interview with an admissions representative, an understanding of and interest in a program of study.

-- Have earned a high school diploma or a high school equivalency diploma (GED or TASC)
+• Have earned a high school diploma or a high school equivalency diploma (GED or TASC)

-If a student is interested in purchasing a steno machine, new or used, the student will be referred to the Court Reporting Department Chair, who will assist them in this endeavor.
+All students enrolled in the Court Reporting Program must come to class each day with a steno machine.
+If a student is interested in purchasing a steno machine, new or used, the student will be referred to the Court Reporting Program Coordinator, who will assist them in this endeavor.

 Five Towns College has entered into a Memorandum of Understanding with the Long Island Business Institute, and will provide an opportunity to any former LIBI student who was enrolled there at any time during 2023 and who left in good academic standing, provided they resume their studies at Five Towns College by the Fall 2024 semester.
 Students who were not in attendance during 2023, who left LIBI not in good academic standing, or who seek to resume their studies after the Fall 2024 semester, may apply for admission to Five Towns College under the terms and conditions in effect at the time of application.